Top

 Is it safe for digital nomads in Sri Lanka?

-- Avoid isolated areas at night, especially beaches.
+• Isolated areas at night: In general, it’s better to avoid isolated areas at night, especially beaches.
 Without crowds or adequate lighting, these areas can be hotspots for thieves or harassment.
-Additionally, stray dogs might be living there.
 It’s always safer to stick to well-populated spots after dark.
 We were going for some nighttime walks only if the beach had a bit of light or we knew it well.

 Wildlife